harvard-lil/stacklife/README.md

-#ShelfLife
+#StackLife

-Shelflife is a community-based wayfinding tool for navigating the vast resources of the combined Harvard Library System.
+StackLife is a community-based wayfinding tool for navigating the vast resources of the combined Harvard Library System.
 It enables researchers, teachers, scholars, and students to find what they need and help others learn from them and their paths.

 ## Installation